-At a glance: google/mcp (3.4k stars, 364 forks, 24+ official servers) + Gemini CLI (98.7k stars, 12.5k forks, native MCP client).
-Google provides the largest official MCP server catalog of any company — 12 fully-managed remote servers for Google Cloud databases and infrastructure, 12 open-source servers for Workspace and developer tools, and built-in MCP support in Gemini CLI and the Gemini API SDKs.
+At a glance: google/mcp (4k stars, 448 forks, 30+ listed servers) + Gemini CLI (103k stars, 13.4k forks, native MCP client).
+Google provides the largest official MCP server catalog of any company — announced at Google Cloud Next ‘26 with 50+ managed and open-source MCP servers across GA and Preview.
+Combined with Gemini CLI, Deep Research agents with MCP support, and built-in MCP in Gemini API SDKs, Google has the most complete MCP ecosystem.
 Part of our AI Providers MCP category.

 Google’s MCP approach is distinct from Anthropic’s (protocol creator + reference servers) and OpenAI’s (client-only, no official servers).
-Google went wide with production-grade managed servers across their entire Cloud and Workspace portfolio, making it possible for AI agents to query BigQuery, navigate Google Maps, manage Kubernetes clusters, access Firestore, and work with Docs/Sheets/Gmail — all through standard MCP.
+Google went wide with production-grade managed servers across their entire Cloud and Workspace portfolio, making it possible for AI agents to query BigQuery, navigate Google Maps, manage Kubernetes clusters, access Firestore, use Apigee APIs, analyze Looker dashboards, and work with Docs/Sheets/Gmail — all through standard MCP.

 Alphabet/Google was founded in 1998 by Larry Page and Sergey Brin.
 As of early 2026: $402.8 billion annual revenue (FY 2025), approximately $2 trillion market capitalization, 190,820 employees, 900 million+ Google Workspace users, and the Gemini model family powering AI across Search, Cloud, and developer tools.
-Key AI products include Gemini (3.1 Pro, 3 Flash, 2.5 series), Gemini CLI, Google AI Studio, and Vertex AI.
+Key AI products include Gemini (3.1 Pro, 3 Flash, 2.5 series), Gemini CLI, Google AI Studio, Vertex AI, and Deep Research agents.

-Architecture note: Google’s MCP strategy covers three layers: (1) managed remote servers — fully hosted by Google Cloud, requiring only authentication and a service endpoint; (2) open-source servers — self-hosted, covering Workspace apps and developer tools; (3) MCP client support — Gemini CLI and Gemini API SDKs (Python/JavaScript) can consume any MCP server.
+Architecture note: Google’s MCP strategy covers four layers: (1) managed remote servers — 50+ fully hosted by Google Cloud, requiring only authentication and a service endpoint (no separate MCP enablement needed since March 17); (2) open-source servers — self-hosted, covering Workspace apps and developer tools; (3) MCP client support — Gemini CLI, Deep Research agents, and Gemini API SDKs (Python/JavaScript) can consume any MCP server; (4) MCP + function calling — MCP tools and Google’s built-in function calling (Google Search grounding, code execution) can be combined in a single API request.
 Google is also a platinum member of the Agentic AI Foundation (AAIF) alongside AWS, Microsoft, Anthropic, and OpenAI.

 What It Does